 Pretax earnings in 2010 equaled 5 percent or more of premium revenue for several plans in the five largest states -- outstripping the average for commercial health plans, which was 3 percent, according to the National Association of Insurance Commissioners.

 In Florida, Humana had a 6.7 percent margin in 2010.
 WellCare’s plan in Illinois, the state’s largest, had pre-tax income of 5.2 percent.
-The latest figures for New York, from 2009, show that its largest for-profit plan, run by UnitedHealth Group Inc. (UNH) of Minnetonka, Minnesota, posted pre-tax income of 5.3 percent.
+The latest figures for New York, from 2009, show that its largest for-profit plan, run by UnitedHealth Group Inc. (UNH:US) of Minnetonka, Minnesota, posted pre-tax income of 5.3 percent.
 California refused a freedom-of-information request for its plans’ financial records, citing a state law that declares the information proprietary.

 In Texas, officials claw back an increasing share of Medicaid plans’ profits above 3 percent, leaving a total possible profit of 7.2 percent.
 In 2010, plans serving its main managed-care program returned $122 million to the state, according to the Texas Health and Human Services Commission.